23 Top Movies for Chinese Learners in 2025

 Secret” is a witty, romantic, delightful, and lively Chinese cinema released in 2007.
 Featuring Jay Chou as the protagonist, this time-spanning film delivers a strong punch and a great feeling for learners.

-Secret reveals a haunting and powerful love saga of a young and energetic piano student who falls into a rebellious love with an adorable and mysterious girl.
+A Secret reveals a haunting and powerful love saga about a young and energetic piano student who falls in rebellious love with an adorable and mysterious girl.

-Thanks to the uncomplicated Mandarin dialect used in the movie, the language is easy to grasp.
-And if you are a lover of classical music, you will like the pleasing soundtrack in the background.
+The language is easy to grasp thanks to the uncomplicated Mandarin dialect used in the movie.
+And if you love classical music, you will like the pleasing soundtrack in the background.

 Final Words on studying Chinese with films